 Ryan Velez, Writer, Article-Writing.co

 Everyone deserves a little splurge now and again.
 There’s nothing wrong with it, but after you make your purchase, there may be a little twinge in the back of your head saying that this wasn’t a good idea.
-Congratulations, you’ve just had a taste of buyer’s guilt, also known as buyer’s remorse.
+Congratulations, you’ve just had a taste of buyer’s remorse.
+Let’s talk about how to alleviate buyer’s remorse through product copy.

 What Is Buyer’s Guilt?